Indian-origin doctor known for stopping spread of communicable diseases via air travel dies | Business

 ''Aviation medicine has advanced immensely in recent decades.
 Certainly, Jarnail has contributed in a large measure to the training and in establishing high standards of the speciality, to the benefit of the many aviation medicine physicians we have today,'' said Prof Chew.

 ''Internationally, he was greatly respected as a much sought-after authority for expert advice.
-He will be greatly missed,'' the report quoted Prof Chew as saying.
+He will be greatly missed,'' the paper quoted Prof Chew as saying.

 Aviation medicine focuses on the safety and health of air crew and passengers and tackles the spread of disease through air travel, which makes pandemics a transborder and transcontinental event.